UniMath/agda-unimath/src/metric-spaces/functor-precategory-short-isometry-metric-spaces.lagda.md

-# The functor from the precategory of metric spaces and isometries to the precategory of metric spaces and short maps
+# The inclusion of isometries into the category of metric spaces and short maps

 ```agda
 module metric-spaces.functor-precategory-short-isometry-metric-spaces where